-This STAYCOOL inocula for grass silage is called OptiSile EXTRA, made in our own UFAS* and local authority approved manufacturing unit here in Lancashire.
-It is approved for use on organic farms.
+This STAYCOOL inocula for grass silage is called OptiSile EXTRA, made in our own UFAS* and local authority registered manufacturing unit here in Lancashire.
+It is registered for use on organic farms.

 Early orders are already coming in from last year’s users.

 Later in the year, the STAYCOOL science is also used in wholecrop and maize versions of OptiSile.
-For readers interested in the science, please ask one of our farm support team on 01772 860085 and they will explain.
+For more information please speak to one of our farm support team on 020 8895 6241.